ps700/apnaclg/README.md

 # apnaclg
-this is my 1st repo
+this is my 1st repository.